AdobeDocs/experience-manager-cloud-service.en/help/implementing/universal-editor/field-types.md

 ---
-title: Model Definitions and Field Types
+title: Model Definitions, Fields, and Component Types
 description: Learn about fields and the component types that the Universal Editor can edit in the properties rail with examples.
 Understand how you can instrument your own app by creating a model definition and linking to the component.
 exl-id: cb4567b8-ebec-477c-b7b9-53f25b533192
 ---

-# Model Definitions and Field Types {#field-types}
+# Model Definitions, Fields, and Component Types {#field-types}

 Learn about fields and the component types that the Universal Editor can edit in the properties rail with examples.
 Understand how you can instrument your own app by creating a model definition and linking to the component.